-Tenants from hell: Landlord wins big payout over meth use, damage, robbery
+Tenants from hell: Landlord wins big payout over meth use, trail of destruction

-Using meth, intentional damage so extensive that it occurred to every room except the laundry, a connection to aggravated robbery, and abandonment were issues one landlord has had to deal with.
+A landlord has won the upper-end of compensation after two meth-using tenants left a trail of destruction to her property and were ruled to have abandoned the home early.

+Every room - apart from the laundry - was damaged in the home, the Tenancy Tribunal said.

-The Tenancy Tribunal said the level of upset and stress the landlord had suffered as a result of the combination of circumstances caused by her two tenants meant she won an award for money at the upper end of exemplary damages.
+The tribunal said the level of upset and stress the landlord had suffered as a result of the combination of circumstances caused by her two tenants meant she won an award for money at the upper end of exemplary damages.

 In a hard-hitting tribunal decision, the tenants were ordered to pay more than $10,000 for damage, unpaid and other costs after they rented a flat in Linwood, Christchurch.